Ivo-Balbaert/The_Way_to_Jai/book/15_Looping with while and for.md

 */
 ```

-In addition to the enum methods we discovered in § 13.6 that give us the range and the member names, we can also user a for-loop shown in line (1) to get the enum's values with the `enum_values_as_s64` proc.
+In addition to the enum methods we discovered in § 13.6 that give us the range and the member names, we can also use a for-loop as shown in line (1) to get the enum's values with the `enum_values_as_s64` proc.

 ## 15.5 Looping over a struct's fields with type_info()
 See *15.7_struct_members.jai*: